Developments in Methodology

 Individual members of the Group are also engaged in the development and refinement of techniques of secondary analysis (both quantitative and qualitative), in using new online and web-based research methods, and in triangulation and exploring the complexities of multi-method methodologies in sociology.

-Funding for our work has come from a variety of bodies, notably the Research Resources Board of the Economic and Social Research Council, but also from other diverse sources such as the German Central Data Archive, NATO, Research Talk Inc., Sage Publications Ltd and associated companies.
-Close links are maintained with Surrey Social and Market Research Ltd , the market research arm of the department.
+Funding for our work has come from a variety of bodies, notably the Methods and Infrastructure Committee of the Economic and Social Research Council, but also from other diverse sources such as the German Central Data Archive, NATO, Research Talk Inc., Sage Publications Ltd and associated companies.

 Current and recent research

-- The QUIC (Qualitative Innovations in CAQDAS) Node of the National Research Methods Centre (NCRM), is an ESRC funded project concerned with the integration and analysis of multiple data sources using CAQDAS software and the dissemination of such techniques through a training and capacity building programme.
+- The QUIC (Qualitative Innovations in CAQDAS) a former Node of the National Research Methods Centre (NCRM), was an ESRC funded project concerned with the integration and analysis of multiple data sources using CAQDAS software and the dissemination of such techniques through a training and capacity building programme.
 Qualitative software support will be explored for integrating qualitative and quantitative data in mixed methods research, for the analysis of Access Grid multi-stream visual data and for the integration of geo-referenced data within qualitative analysis.
 Outputs from this project can be found on the CAQDAS Networking Project website.

-- The SIMIAN (Simulation: a Node) project, another NCRM Node, is funded by the Economic and Social Research Council to promote and develop social simulation in the UK.
-It involves three "demonstrator" simulations chosen to address important social science challenges: Repeated Interaction, Novelty and Norms.
-These three demonstrators will form the basis for a range of training and capacity building activities across the UK.
+- The SIMIAN (Simulation: a Node) project, another former NCRM Node, was funded by the ESRC to promote and develop social simulation in the UK.
+It involved three "demonstrator" simulations chosen to address important social science challenges: Repeated Interaction, Novelty and Norms.
+These three demonstrators formed the basis for a range of training and capacity building activities across the UK.